Echolinq/FanucRbtBackup/README.md

 Make sure you have the .NET Core SDK installed on your machine.

-## Downloading Releases

-You can also download pre-built releases of the Fanuc Robot Backup Tool from the [Releases](https://github.com/Echolinq/FanucRbtBackup/releases) section of the GitHub repository.
-Select the desired release and download the appropriate executable file for your platform.

 ## Dependencies

 The tool depends on the following libraries: